SimZhou/AI_Team_Project/README.md

     > 1. reading in all texts in 'before' column from the file.
 For reading operations, try [csv](https://docs.python.org/3.6/library/csv.html) or [pandas.read_csv](https://www.shanelynn.ie/python-pandas-read_csv-load-data-from-csv-files/)
     > 2. spliting all characters (space should be as well regarded as a char), try list(string)
     > 3. removing duplications, try "set(list)"
-    > 4. assign for each distinct char in the set, a vector, with all 0s except one place (as discussed)
+    > 4. assign for each distinct char in the set, a vector, with all 0s except one place (as discussed).
     > 5. write the vocabulary along with their vectors, into a file with format as discussed.
+Try Google.
     > <br> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; —— by Simon